jason-j-MSFT/lab/README.md

 Awareness of sendmail and exim
 Terms and Utilities:

-Configuration files and commands for postfix /etc/postfix/
+* Configuration files and commands for postfix
+* /etc/postfix/
-/var/spool/postfix/
+* /var/spool/postfix/
-sendmail emulation layer commands
+* sendmail emulation layer commands
-/etc/aliases
+* /etc/aliases
-mail-related logs in /var/log/
+* mail-related logs in /var/log/

-Managing E-Mail Delivery
+## Managing E-Mail Delivery
-Implement client e-mail management software to filter, sort and monitor incoming user e-mail.
+### Implement client e-mail management software to filter, sort and monitor incoming user e-mail.

-Key Knowledge Areas:
+**Key Knowledge Areas:**

 Understanding of Sieve functionality, syntax and operators Use Sieve to filter and sort mail with respect to sender, recipient(s), headers and size Awareness of procmail
 Terms and Utilities:

-Conditions and comparison operators keep, fileinto, redirect, reject, discard, stop Dovecot vacation extension
+* Conditions and comparison operators
+* keep, fileinto, redirect, reject, discard, stop
+* Dovecot vacation extension

-Managing Remote E-Mail Delivery
+## Managing Remote E-Mail Delivery

-Install and configure POP and IMAP daemons.
+### Install and configure POP and IMAP daemons.

-Key Knowledge Areas:
+**Key Knowledge Areas:**

 Dovecot IMAP and POP3 configuration and administration Basic TLS configuration for Dovecot
 Awareness of Courier
 Terms and Utilities:

-/etc/dovecot/
+* /etc/dovecot/
-dovecot.conf
+* dovecot.conf
-doveconf
+* doveconf
-doveadm
+* doveadm

-System Security
+#System Security

-Configuring a router
+##Configuring a router

-Configure a system to forward IP packet and perform network address translation (NAT, IP masquerading) and state its significance in protecting a network.
-This objective includes configuring port redirection, managing filter rules and averting attacks.
+###Configure a system to forward IP packet and perform network address translation (NAT, IP masquerading) and state its significance in protecting a network.
+Configuring port redirection, managing filter rules and averting attacks.

-Key Knowledge Areas:
+**Key Knowledge Areas:**

 iptables and ip6tables configuration files, tools and utilities Tools, commands and utilities to manage routing tables.